All Episodes

 Thank you for taking my call.

-And we have uh socialized medicine through the Oregon Health Plan.
+And we have socialized medicine through the Oregon Health Plan.

-Um I've uh responded code three, um, you know, lights and sirens for a 911 call for a woman with the yeast infection that she wanted to be transported by ambulance to the hospital for geriatric patients.
+I've responded code three, you know, lights and sirens for a 911 call for a woman with the yeast infection that she wanted to be transported by ambulance to the hospital for.

-No, no, Jennifer Jennifer, with a yeast infection, you really need helicopter rescue either.
+No, no, Jennifer, with a yeast infection, you really need helicopter rescue.

-Um, just people that need like they have uh geriatric patient that has high blood pressure that needs to be treated.
+You know, just people that need, like, they have a geriatric patient that has high blood pressure that needs to be treated.

 They don't want to wait in the emergency room.

-They call 911 so they can be transported by ambulance, so they don't have to wait.
+So they call 911 so they can be transported by ambulance so they don't have to wait.

-We're gonna have to uh uh run, but it is a great point to end on because that's that's what happens actually when you have a uh a government system is if you go uh if you go along to the doctor, you'll discover that a lot of people are actually uh wind up using the emergency room uh as a uh uh as a substitute for treatment that they can't get uh at uh when they sit around the waiting rooms, because that's too long.
+Is If you go along to the doctor, you'll discover that a lot of people are actually wind up using the emergency room as a substitute for treatment that they can't get when they sit around the waiting rooms because that's too long.

-So if you think it's bad now, there's gonna be a lot more of that uh under a government system.
+So if you think it's bad now, there's going to be a lot more of that under a government system.

 Mark Stein in for Rush.

-Fifty-nine percent of people are opposed to taxing health care benefits to quote, pay for reform.
+59% of people are opposed to taxing healthcare benefits to, quote, pay for reform.

 That's according to the Associated Press.

-Uh Democrats are having second thoughts on taxing your health benefits to quote uh reform the system.
+Democrats are having second thoughts on taxing your health benefits to, quote, reform the system.

-Uh in other words, you'll be paying th this idea that we're gonna save money for this.
+In other words, you'll be paying this idea that we're going to save money for this.

 No, we're not.

-Whatever you're paying now, you're gonna be paying more because you'll be paying for you, plus you'll be paying for the so-called fifty million uninsured, plus you'll be paying for a huge administrative federal bureaucracy.
+Whatever you're paying now, you're going to be paying more because you'll be paying for you, plus you'll be paying for the so-called 50 million uninsured, plus you'll be paying for a huge administrative federal bureaucracy.

 There are no savings to be made here.

-Uh I've had a great time uh these last three hours.
+I've had a great time these last three hours.